 Small weddings are on the rise!
 More and more couples are turning to micro weddings for their nuptials, inviting only their life’s VIPs to the event.
 This decision leads to a lot of couples doing all the planning, organizing and decorating for their day.
-But many of them also wonder if they should hire a micro wedding planner.
+But many of them also wonder if they should hire an elopement or micro wedding planner.

 What is a micro wedding planner?

-A micro wedding planner is a wedding planner who specializes in intimate weddings.
+A micro wedding planner is a wedding planner who specializes in elopement and tiny weddings.
 They are equipped with the knowledge and skills to appreciate your tiny wedding dreams and help them come to life.

 What does a micro wedding planner do?

 Just like any other wedding planner, their services include an entire spectrum of planning needs.
-As a micro wedding planner + photographer, I offer full service planning with my all-day photography coverage.
+As an elopement and micro wedding planner + photographer, I offer enhanced elopement planning for weddings with under 25 guests.
 This means that I am: